SeanKenRuiz/how-to-learn-computer-vision/README.md

 # How to Learn Computer Vision
 This is a collection of materials I used to start learning and using computer vision for my internship.
+The entirety of the main resources took me a couple weeks to go through (albeit with some skipping around).

 Before going through the resources, I'd like to note that you’ll find that computer vision and artificial intelligence has a lot of **_fun_** math behind it.
 Fortunately, the libraries I used abstract this math into easy-to-use functions.